pixelkingliam/MoreClaps-AE/README.md

 # MoreClaps-AE
-Moreclaps is a Altered Escape Mod which add new weapons convertion Current version is Prerelease  3.
-"The Glock 4.6 Update"
+Moreclaps is a Altered Escape Mod which add new weapons convertion Current version is Prerelease  4.
+"The Sniper Update"

 # Weapon list
 * STM-9 In full auto